 Most insurers are happy to use dash cam footage to support insurance claims, as they’re more reliable.

-Geoff Rolls is a psychologist from the University of Southampton.
+Geoff Rolls, a psychologist from the University of Southampton, says:

 “Traffic accidents happen so quickly and cause such stress that it’s highly likely the recollections of the people involved will be sketchy, even without considering that people naturally interpret things to their own advantage.